withchristopher/book-search-app/README.md

-## Book Search App allows you to search for books by typing a topic into a search bar.
+## Book Search App
+This application allows you to search for books by typing a topic into a search bar.
 The application was built using the MERN stack and is deployed on Heroku.

 ### Description